fakemongo/fongo/README.md

 </dependency>
 ```

 Fongo should be thread safe.
 All read and write operations on collections are synchronized.
-It's pretty course, but
+It's pretty coarse, but
 should be good enough for simple testing.
 Fongo doesn't have any shared state (no statics).
 Each fongo instance is completely independent.

 ## Usage Details